parikshit-06/AirSight/README.md

 ## 🙋‍♂️ Maintainer

-Developed by [Your Name], CFI, IIT Madras
+Developed by Parikshit Sonwane, IIT Madras
 Contributions are welcome!